-A combination of a small number of people + software + servers and robots.
+With a combination of a small number of people + software + servers and robots

-We are promoting a new era of company management.
+We are moving forward with a new era of company management.

 I hope to share some of that process with you in this section.

-Company operations are similar, and the flow of time is completely different for each worker and project.
+Company operations are similar, and the flow of time is completely different for each worker and each project.

 Time progresses at different paces: the pace at which new graduates who graduated at the end of the Heisei period progress, the pace of those who came out of the countryside and have been working in Tokyo for 10 years and raising children, the pace of projects that have been worked on solidly for more than 5 years, the pace of new businesses being launched, etc.